geoloqi/Geoloqi-Android-SDK/README.md

     # Install to device
     $ adb install bin/GeoloqiSampleAndroidApp.apk

-Of course you'll also need to include the Geoloqi SDK source as a library project for the build to successfully compile.
+Of course you'll also need to include the Geoloqi SDK library.
+Dropping the .jar into your `libs` directory should be sufficient.

 Usage
 =====